Scaseco/nqpatch-posix/README.md

 # RDFPatch NQ Posix

 Patches large RDF files like Wikidata in less than 1 hour on consumer hardware.
-All involved files most be based on byte sorted N-Quads such as produced by `LC_ALL=C sort -u`.
+All involved files must be based on byte sorted N-Quads such as produced by `LC_ALL=C sort -u`.

 * Arguments that start with a `@` are interpreted as "factory expressions".
   The reason is, that scanning for added and removed quads must happen independently.
 The file is thus opened twice − once for each scan.